MattSturgeon/nix-config/README.md

 ## Updating

-Update the flake loak file by using `nix flake update`, optionally with `--commit-lock-file`.
+Update the flake lock file by using `nix flake update`, optionally with `--commit-lock-file`.

 Once the lock file is updated you'll still need to install using `nixos-rebuild` or `home-manager`.
 See the [installing](#installing) section above.

-On a non-NixOS system, the nix package manager will also need to be managed seperately.
+On a non-NixOS system, the nix package manager will also need to be managed separately.
 It can be updated using `nix upgrade-nix`.